An Empirical Investigation of Pre-Trained Deep Learning Model Reuse in the Scientific Process: RQ1: Longitudinal PTM Reuse

 \subsection{Methods}

 To identify PTM reuse patterns within the natural sciences, we developed an automated, large language model (LLM) driven pipeline to analyze academic works.
-First, we identify candidate peer reviewed, open access works published in mega-journals and normalize their metadata.
-Second, we then filter for cited natural science works and extract the prose into a form suitable for LLMs.
-Third, using a LLM we autonomously analyze and extract DL and PTM reuse features from the works.
+First, we extract candidate peer reviewed, open access works published in mega journals and normalize their metadata.
+Second, we then filter for cited natural science works and transform the prose into a form suitable for LLMs.
+Third, we load the transformed prose into a a LLM to autonomously identify deep learning (DL) and PTM reuse features from the works.
 We report the methodology for each step in this section.